timschott/timschott.github.io/projects/sbotus.md

 ### Corpus Description and Text Cleaning

 The files we used came from LexisNexis; I maintain local access to them.
-My corpus for this project consists of roughly 700 Supreme Court cases ranging from 1950 - 2005, all of which focus on First Amendment issues.
+My corpus for this project consists of roughly 700 Supreme Court cases ranging from 1950 - 2005.
+The cases are a subset of the court's total output focusing on First Amendment issues.

 Prior to processing these files through a transformer model, I needed to greatly clean the texts.
 These files contained numerous artifacts specific to SCOTUS opinions like citations, docket-numbers: "boilerplate-legalese," if you will.
 Various functions in my [scotus.py](https://github.com/timschott/kratos/blob/master/scotus.py#L258) class handle the cleanup for these cases.